-Duration Aug 23 - Oct 22 (8) Oct 25 - Dec 3 (6) Dec 6 - Jan 28 (6) Feb 14 - Apr 1 (7) Apr 4 - Jun 3 (8) Transdisciplinary PSPE Mandarin , Visual Arts/Makerspace Performing Arts Transdisciplinary Theme Who We Are An inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human Where we are in place and time An inquiry into orientation in place and time; personal histories; homes and journeys; the discoveries, explorations and migrations of humankind; the relationships between and the interconnectedness of individuals and civilizations, from local and global perspectives Sharing the planet An inquiry into rights and responsibilities in the struggle to share finite resources with other people and with other living things; communities and the relationships within and between them; access to equal opportunities; peace and conflict resolution How the world works An inquiry into the natural world and its laws; the interaction between the natural world (physical and biological) and human societies; how humans use their understanding of scientific principles; the impact of scientific and technological advances on society and on the environment.
-How we organize ourselves An inquiry into the interconnectedness of human-made systems and communities; the structure and function of organizations; societal decision-making; economic activities and their impact on humankind and the environment.
+Duration Aug 21 - Oct 20 (8+1) Oct 23 - Dec 8 (7) Dec 11 - Feb 2 (6+2) Feb 19 - Apr 19 (8+1) Apr 22 - Jun 14 (7+1) Transdisciplinary PSPE (17) Mandarin (17) (16) Visual Performing Arts Transdisciplinary Theme Who We Are An inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human Sharing the planet An inquiry into rights and responsibilities in the struggle to share finite resources with other people and with other living things; communities and the relationships within and between them; access to equal opportunities; peace and conflict resolution How the world works An inquiry into the natural world and its laws; the interaction between the natural world (physical and biological) and human societies; how humans use their understanding of scientific principles; the impact of scientific and technological advances on society and on the environment.
+Arts/Makerspace (15) How we organize ourselves An inquiry into the interconnectedness of human-made systems and communities; the structure and function of organizations; societal decision- making; economic activities and their impact on humankind and the environment.
 How we express ourselves An inquiry into the ways in which we discover and express ideas, feelings, nature, culture, beliefs and values; the ways in which we reflect on, extend and enjoy our creativity; our appreciation of the aesthetic.
-Central Idea: Healthy Choices/Wellbeing Making balanced choices promotes a healthy lifestyle.
-Earth's Resources People can make choices to support the sustainability of the Earth's resources.
+Central Idea: Citizenship As citizens, we can contribute to our communities in many different ways.
+People can make choices to support the sustainability of the Earth's resources.
 Life Cycles All living things go through a process of change.
-Farm to Table/Process Many products go through a process of change before they are consumed or used.
-Stories Stories are expressions of our ideas, feelings and beliefs.
-Key Concepts: Connection - How is it linked to other things?
+Process/Products Many products go through a process of change before they are consumed or used.
+Stories Stories are expressions of our ideas, feelings, and beliefs.
+Key Concepts: Perspective - What are the points of view?
 Responsibility - What are our obligations?
-Causation - Why is it like as it is?
+Connection - How is it connected to other things?
 Form - What is it like?
 Connection - how is it linked to other things?
 Responsibility- What are our obligations?
 Causation - Why is it like as it is?
 Change - How is it transforming?
 Perspective - what are the points of view?
 Form - What is it like?
 Change - How is it transforming?
 Function - How does it work?
 Form - What is it like?
 Perspective - What are the points of view?
 Function - How does it work?
-Related Concepts: Choice, Lifestyle, Health, Relationships Lifestyle, Resources, Waste Patterns, Life cycles, Life and living.
+Related Concepts: Diversity, Citizenship, Values, Community Lifestyle, Resources, Waste Patterns, Life cycles, Life and living.
 Product origins, Process Interpretation, Messages, Stories, Theme.
-Lines of Inquiry: Similarities and differences between ourselves and others.
-Healthy habits and routines (mental, social, physical) Consequences of choices.
-1. Earth's finite and infinite resources.
-2. The impact of people's choices on the environment.
-3. Ways people can sustain the earth's. resources.
-Patterns of life cycles.
-Living things change over their lifetime.
-Factors that can influence life cycles.
-Changes products Changes products go through.
-The function of a product.
-Stories follow a sequence.
-Feelings and beliefs inspire stories.
-Stories can be created and shared.